tghp/tghp-mb-contact/README.md

-`button_class` | Extra CSS classes to add to buttons `submit_class` | Extra CSS classes to add to the submit button `submit_text_sr_only` | Wrap submit button in a .sr-only span `confirmation` | Confirmation message
+`button_class` | Extra CSS classes to add to buttons `submit_class` | Extra CSS classes to add to the submit button `submit_text_sr_only` | Wrap submit button in a .sr-only span `ajax` | Boolean.
+Enable AJAX for instances of the form `confirmation` | Confirmation message

 ## Extra Metabox Field Parameters